 Natural channel evolution is the physical trend in channel adjustments following a disturbance that causes the river to have more energy and degrade or aggrade more sediment.
 Channels have been observed to pass through 5 to 9 evolution types.
 Once a channel passes though the suite of evolution stages, the channel will rest in a new state of equilibrium.

+Non-Detect

+Non-detect is a sample result represented by “ND” in which the concentration of the subject pollutant analyte is less than the method detection limit, and therefore not detectable by the laboratory method and/or equipment used.

-Non-Stormwater Discharges (NSWDs)
+Non-Stormwater Discharges

 Non-stormwater discharges are discharges that do not originate from precipitation events.
-They can include, but are not limited to, discharges of process water, air conditioner condensate, non-contact cooling water, vehicle wash water, sanitary wastes, concrete washout water, paint wash water, irrigation water, dust control over-wetting or pipe testing water.
+They can include, but are not limited to, discharges of process water, air conditioner condensate, non-contact cooling water, vehicle wash water, sanitary wastes, concrete washout water, paint wash water, irrigation water, dust control over-wetting, or pipe testing water.

 Non-Stormwater Pollution Controls